ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

 - Control dynamic secret lifecycle
 - Dynamic secrets and service tokens are created with a lease
-  - "Leases" for dynamic secrets
+  - "Leases" are for dynamic secrets
-  - "TTL" for service tokens
+  - "TTL" are for service tokens
 - Can renew or revoke a lease
 - Leases have no direct CLI command
   - Use `/sys/leases/lookup` path